rhysd/actionlint/docs/checks.md

 allow keys at `on.workflow_call.inputs` and their values are typed based on `on.workflow_call.inputs.<input_name>.type`.
 Type of
 `secrets` is also strictly typed following `on.workflow_call.secrets`.

-[From May 3, 2022][inherit-secrets-announce], GitHub Actions allows to inherit secrets on calling reusable workflows.
+[From May 3, 2022][inherit-secrets-announce], GitHub Actions allows inheriting secrets by calling reusable workflows.
 The caller declares to inherit all secrets.

 ```yaml